krishnacharala/hello-world/README.md

 # hello-world
-This is my respository on git hub
+This is my first respository on git hub feeling excited to go further